kuribarri/kuribarri.github.io/_pages/about.md

 En este blog, invita a acompañarlo en sus travesías y fotografías, creando un relato visual único de sus aventuras como montaraz y viajero incansable.

-Link to your social media connections, too.
-This theme is set up to use [Fujistas](https://fujistas.com/foro/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.